Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What could drive NEO’s growth?

 - Supply and demand.
 The maximum supply of NEO is limited to 100 million.
-At the time of writing, 65 million NEO were in circulation.
+At the time of writing in March 2018, 65 million NEO were in circulation.
 If the NEO platform can demonstrate its effectiveness for dapps and smart contracts and achieve widespread adoption, this could lead to increased demand for the tokens.

 - Availability.
 NEO tokens can be bought and sold on a wide range of cryptocurrency exchanges.
 This ease of access provides NEO with increased credibility in the eyes of the general public and also makes it an option for a greater number of people looking to get started in cryptocurrency.